jdp71/jdp71.github.io/_pages/contact.md

 Email is the best way to get in touch with me.
+Click on the email icon and let me know what you think.